sider/sider-docs/docs/tools/java/pmd.md

 ## Getting Started

-To start using PMD, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using PMD, enable it in your [repository settings](../../getting-started/repository-settings.md).

 ## Configuration